The One Spark Foundation Board of Directors meets once a month. The goals for our Directors are as follows:

 Member at Large

 As someone who was raised abroad, in England, Lebanon, and India, as well as the US, Jennifer has learned that you make your home where you are.
 So in Thousand Oaks, as in Sheffield, England or Taylor, Texas, Jennifer has used her 20 years of experience, skill, and determination as an HR professional to advocate and make change in her community.
-As the a wife and mother of three children, including Emerson Kerr who attends One Spark, it is perhaps inevitable that she finds herself on the One Spark Board of Directors, among those who are as dedicated to education as they are to the larger community.
+As the a wife and mother of three children, including Emerson Kerr who attended One Spark, it is perhaps inevitable that she finds herself on the One Spark Board of Directors, among those who are as dedicated to education as they are to the larger community.
+Jennifer is so committed to OSA that she attends most of our Board meetings remotely, while living now in Louisville, Kentucky!